RMeli/spyrmsd/README.md

 * [scipy](https://www.scipy.org/)
 * [qcelemental](http://docs.qcarchive.molssi.org/projects/qcelemental/en/latest/)

 _Note_: `spyrmsd` uses [graph-tool](https://graph-tool.skewed.de/) by default but will fall back to [NetworkX](https://networkx.github.io/) if the former is not installed (e.g. on Windows).
-However, in order to support cross-platform installation [NetworkX](https://networkx.github.io/) is installed by default.
+However, in order to support cross-platform installation [NetworkX](https://networkx.github.io/) is installed by default, and [graph-tool](https://graph-tool.skewed.de/) needs to be installed manually.

 #### Standalone Tool